Quantum Scalar Field Theory Based on the Extended Least Action Principle: Discussion and conclusions

 The least observability principle illustrates how classical field theory becomes quantum field theory from the information perspective.
 These are captured in the two assumptions stated in Section \ref{sec:LIP}.
 Assumption 2 points out that the Planck constant defines the discrete unit of action that a field configuration needs to exhibit in its dynamics in order to be observable.
 Classical field theory corresponds to a theory when such a lower limit of discrete action effort is approximated as zero.
-Assumption 1' demands new information metrics for the additional degree of observability exhibited from vacuum fluctuations.
-These metrics are defined in terms of relative entropy to measure the information distances of different probability distributions caused by field fluctuations.
-To derive quantum theory, the least observability principle seeks to minimize the observability from both classical field dynamics and additional field fluctuations.
+Assumption 1a demands new metrics to measure the additional observable information exhibited from field fluctuations, which is then converted to additional action using Assumption 2.
+These new information metrics are defined in terms of relative entropy to measure the information distances of different probability distributions caused by field fluctuations.
+To derive quantum theory, the extended least action principle seeks to minimize the total action from both classical field dynamics and additional field fluctuations.
 Nature appears to behave in a most economic fashion and exhibits as least observable information as possible.
-Furthermore, defining the information metrics $I_f$ using R\'{e}nyi divergence in the least observability principle leads to a generalized Schr\"{o}dinger equation (\ref{SE2}) that depends on the order of R\'{e}nyi divergence.
+Furthermore, defining the information metrics $I_f$ using R\'{e}nyi divergence in the extended least action principle leads to a generalized Schr\"{o}dinger equation (\ref{SE2}) that depends on the order of R\'{e}nyi divergence.
 At this point it is inconceivable that one will find physical scenarios for which the generalized Schr\"{o}dinger equation for the wave functional with $\alpha \ne 1$ is applicable.
 However, the generalized Schr\"{o}dinger equation is legitimate from an information perspective.
-It confirms that the mathematical framework based on the least observability principle can produce new results.
+It confirms that the mathematical framework based on the extended least action principle can produce new results.